This chapter helps you get an installation of Kitsune up and running.

 the initial fetch:

-$ ./manage.py update_product_details
+docker-compose exec web ./manage.py update_product_details

 We use nunjucks to render Jinja-style templates for front-end use.
 These templates get updated from time to time and you will need to pre-compile them to ensure that they render correctly: